Janet Jackson Finds Being A Working Mom Hard: ‘I Don’t Have A Nanny’

 Janet Jackson is the latest cover star for Australia’s Stellar magazine.
 In the issue, the “The Pleasure Principle” hitmaker gets real about being a working mother.

 This November, Jackson will return to Australia to perform a stint of shows and a one-off date in New Zealand for the “RNB Fridays Live 2019” tour.
 The last time she performed in Australia was in 2011 during her “Number Ones, Up Close & Personal” world tour.
 For her New Zealand fans, she has made them wait a lot longer since the legend hasn’t done a show there since 1998.
-Joining Jackson on the road will include the likes of The Black Eyed Peas, 50 Cent, and Keri Hilson, to name a few per The Inquisitr.
+Joining Jackson on the road will be the likes of The Black Eyed Peas, 50 Cent, and Keri Hilson, to name a few, per The Inquisitr.

 For the Stellar interview, Jackson opened up about motherhood and how she finds it.
 Janet, who is notoriously private, explained that she doesn’t have a nanny so she is hands-on with her son, Eissa, 2.

 “It is hard being a working mother.
-I don’t have a nanny, I do it all myself,” The Daily Mail reported the 53-year-old saying.
+I don’t have a nanny, I do it all myself,” Daily Mail reported the 53-year-old saying.

 “Of course, when I’m working someone watches him, but it’s my baby and me.”

-The icon whose career spans over four decades revealed that this industry can tear you apart and that you have to have to be thick-skinned to succeed.
+The icon, whose career spans over four decades, revealed that this industry can tear you apart and that you have to have to be thick-skinned to succeed.

 “You really have to be thick-skinned for this.
 You can really go in the wrong direction, there’s so much temptation, all kinds of crazy things,” she revealed.